 Panelists will discuss the various methods for a U.S. citizen to sponsor their foreign national fiancé(e).
 They also will review important factors that should be discussed with a potential client that is deciding which option to pursue.

 - What are the different steps for each possible process? - How long does each step take?
-How do you determine this? - What are important factors to consider when advising clients on the process best for them?
+How do you determine this?

+What important factors should you consider when advising clients on the best process for them?